 - The PEC meets virtually or in-person with the selecting official and the CLO after all interviews are conducted to discuss the selecting official’s choice.
 Factors for the PEC to consider include Mission-wide management considerations such as conflicts of interest, post morale issues, and continuity in a certain section or agency.
 The PEC reviews the selection or non-selection of a USEFM or U.S. Veteran as proposed by the supervisor or selecting official.
 In cases of disagreement, the PEC and supervisor cooperate to reach a mutually agreeable decision.

 - The PEC documents every hiring decision that impacts a preference-eligible candidate in a memorandum to the Front Office.

-- In cases of perceived or actual conflicts of interest (for example nepotism), the PEC member must remove him/herself from the interview and selection process and Post HR or the Management Officer must assign someone else to participate in his/her place.
-(For example, a CLO who is a selecting official’s dependent must remove him/herself to avoid the perceived or actual conflict of interest.)
+- In cases of perceived or actual conflicts of interest (for example nepotism), the PEC member must remove themself from the interview and selection process and Post HR or the Management Officer must assign someone else to participate in their place.
+(For example, a CLO who is a selecting official’s dependent must remove themself to avoid the perceived or actual conflict of interest.)